Just when I think that there’s no time for cookies, I remember shortbread.

 And thank you, British Isles, for this brilliant, baking invention.

 This dandy version has Scottish flair, relying on oats that have been ground to a fine flour, plus a bit of rice flour (the latter is the secret to yielding a crisp-tender texture).
 You can buy ready-made oat flour, or grind your own in a high-speed blender, handheld coffee grinder, or food processor.
-It will take about 1-1/3 to 1-1/2 cups of rolled oats to yield 1 cup of fine oat flour.
+It will take about 1-1/4 cups of rolled oats to yield 1 cup of fine oat flour.
 So long as you use certified gluten-free oats, that makes this recipe your go-to gluten-free cookie, especially considering all of the options mentioned above.

-No need to unearth the stand-mixer for these cookies; simply cream the butter and sugar with a wooden spoon.
+No need to unearth the stand-mixer for these cookies; simply cream the margarine and sugar with a wooden spoon.
 (I’ve completed the calculations: you burn enough calories from 1 to 2 minutes of hand-mixing to equal one–perhaps two– cookies.)

 As you nibble away on your finished results, don;t forget that you are doing your body some serious good.
 Oats are fiber-wonderful, true, but they also contain a range of antioxidants and plant chemicals that help keep the heart and arteries healthy, such as avenanthramides (a plant chemical with antibiotic properties), saponins and vitamin E. Boom.